nicus101/deej/README.md

 - Instant mute of selected groups and microphone using buttons on Mikser-Deck
 - GUI that makes configuring easy

+## Known issues
+- When closing always asks if settings were saved, even if you did save them
+- After oppening GUI actual selected port is not shown until you push detect button
+- Closes if wrong port is selected in config file
+- Need to change but| into mute| in both support app and device

 ## License

 Mixer-deej is released under the [MIT license](./LICENSE).